OSTEOPATH

 What is the tear duct?

-The lacrimal duct, also known as the "lacrimonasal duct", is the duct through which the tears are drained.
-It extends from the lacrimal sac, located in the inner corner of the eye, to the nasal cavity and is 15 mm long and 3 mm in diameter.
+The lacrimal duct, also known as the lacrimal or lacrimonasal duct, is the small tube that drains tears from the eye into the nasal cavity.
+It extends from the lacrimal sac in the inner corner of the eye to the nasal cavity, and is 15 mm long and 3 mm in diameter.

 lacrimal canal mouth osteopath versailles 78000